mmottola24/webParser/readme.md

 * Get HTML snippets from any elements on a page
 * Convert HTML elements into an array or JSON
+  * Supported on TABLE
-  * Supported on TABLE, DL, UL, OL, SELECT
+  * will soon support: DL, UL, OL, SELECT

 ## Examples